 Bladder Stones are stones that occur in the urinary bladder.

 Urethral Stones: are stones that occur in the urethra (the urethra is the canal through which urine passes out of the body from the urinary bladder).

 The main advantage of ESWL is that open surgery is not required.
-Apart from minimal discomfort, there is no severe pain and therefore the requirement of anaesthesia is also very minimal.
-There is also no hospitalisation involved most of the time.
+Apart from minimal discomfort, there is no severe pain and therefore the requirement of anesthesia is also very minimal.
+There is also no hospitalization involved most of the time.
 As a result, the patient can get back to work the next day.

 There are no known long-term complications of this procedure.
 Side effects such as discomfort during the procedure may be present on a few occasions.
 All patients will experience some amount of bleeding in the urine after treatment.
 Passage of the fragments down the urinary tube can cause pain, which can be managed by analgesics.